cell-org/intro.cell.computer/README.md

 ![automation.png](automation.png)

-1. **Automatic tokenization:** Because you do not have to manually approve signature every time you need to create a token, this can be used to seamlessly tokenize anything on your computer without your intervention.
+1. **Automatic tokenization:** Because you do not have to manually approve a signature every time you need to create a token, this can be used to seamlessly tokenize anything on your computer without your intervention.
 2. **Embeddable token printer:** Through its abstraction, you can create NFTs without ever directly touching all the complicated technologies like solidity, IPFS, and wallets.
 This also means it's effortless to embed Cell into ANY program to automatically tokenize anything that happens inside those apps.
 3. **Natural resources in a virtual world:** imagine you want to create a virtual world made up of NFTs as natural resources.
 You can't just create a single "10K item drop" and call it a day.
 You want the items to constantly be created or morphed, and the minting difficulty increase or decrease based on market conditions.
 This is only possible when you can automatically tokenize things.